A.I. in Retail Across Segments8 min readReading Time: 6 minutes

 Consider this – bad data has cost US businesses $3.1T every year, & data workers waste 50% of their time finding and correcting errors.

 The challenge for brands in this atmosphere is two-fold:

 2. Use the customer data and build operational efficiency into their systems.

 Accurate data can bring optimization, automation, and competence.
 And the best way to create consistent data and bring about this hyper-personalized experience is through Artificial Intelligence.

 A.I. is retail’s superpower.
 Retail is, in fact, one of the few industries where the adoption of Artificial Intelligence(A.I.) is being seen in a meaningful and actionable manner.
 Every step of the retail process has the ability to be automated in a way that would increase accuracy, efficiency, and scaling of operations.
 From customer acquisition using reliable data to catalog and inventory management to post-purchase experience – A.I. has the ability to impact retail in a holistic end-to-end manner. retailers across segments can use A.I. to transform their business.
 Here are a few examples:

 1. A.I. for Fashion Retail

 Visual A.I. can be used to identify and tag detailed product attributes.
 This data can be standardized, organized, and published.
-This catalog data can be analyzed with user behavior to enable better product discovery, personalization across channels, and overall, better customer experience across all channels.
+This catalog data can be analyzed with user behavior to enable better product discovery, retail personalization across channels, and overall, better customer experience across all channels.